ethanlipson/DensityMap/README.md

 When the brightness is 1, all cells will be white, and when the brightness is -1, all cells will be invisible.
 When the contrast is between 0 and 1, cells will appear less contrasted with their neighbors, and when it is more than 1, they will appear more contrasted with their neighbors.

+<b>unsigned char readCell(int x, int y, int z)</b>
+Gets the value at a specific index in the array.
+Blocks when drawing is happening.

+<b>unsigned char readCellInterpolated(float x, float y, float z)</b>
+Gets the interpolated value at a position in the cube.
+Blocks when drawing is happening.
+x, y, and z must all be on the half-open range [0, 1)

 ## Movement